How to Address Challenging Behavior with Behavioral Momentum

 Theoretical Insights into Behavioral Momentum

-The theoretical underpinnings of behavioral momentum are rooted in the relationship between resistance to change and reinforcement rates, as proposed by B. F. Skinner's framework of the discriminated operant.
-Behavioral momentum theory posits that behaviors are more resistant to disruptions when they have a history of higher reinforcement, which parallels concepts from Newtonian physics.
+The theoretical foundation of behavioral momentum comes from B. F. Skinner's framework of the discriminated operant and from the relationship between resistance to change and reinforcement rates.
+Behavioral momentum theory holds that behaviors are more resistant to disruption when they have a history of higher reinforcement, which parallels concepts from Newtonian physics.
+This is one of the things that distinguishes ABA from other therapies for autism: the strategies come out of measurable behavioral research, not just clinical intuition.

-Key concepts include behavioral mass and velocity, where behavioral mass correlates with response strength and influences persistence during challenges.
-The more frequently a behavior is reinforced, the more inertia it builds, making it less susceptible to interruption.
+Key concepts include behavioral mass and velocity.
+Behavioral mass corresponds to response strength and influences how persistent a behavior is when challenged.
+The more frequently a behavior is reinforced, the more inertia it builds, which means it's less easily interrupted.

 Impact of reinforcement